MWC 2020 is cancelled out of concern over coronavirus

 Some - such as Huawei and Xiaomi - even went as far as to re-confirm their attendance at the show, while others (such as TCL and ZTE) cancelled their press conferences but said they'd still have booths at MWC 2020.

-As telecoms and US carriers like AT&T also publicly announced they wouldn't be coming, the industry started wondering if the event would be held at all, even as the GSMA maintained as recently as last week that the show would go on.
+As even telecoms like AT&T and phonemakers like Nokia also publicly announced they wouldn't be coming, the industry started wondering if the event would be held at all, even as the GSMA maintained as recently as last week that the show would go on.

-The decision to cancel the show isn't surprising, as the GSMA has little choice but to pull the plug on the show or let it run as a ghost town with few of the banner attendees that typically announce flagship products.
+The decision to cancel the show isn't surprising, as the GSMA has little choice but to pull the plug or let it run as a ghost town with few of the banner attendees that typically announce flagship products.

 Before the GSMA's official cancellation of MWC 2020 on February 12, the following companies were among those who had already withdrawn from the show.